LukaszDziwosz/Ultra36Tiny84Firmware/README.md

     4. Upload the firmware via Sketch > Upload Using Programmer.

 ## 🧠 How It Works
-    •    During boot, the firmware checks the jumper state to determine EEPROM type.
     •    Sets A15–A18 accordingly based on the last saved bank number.
     •    Monitors $D700 trap pin for bank switching commands.
     •    Monitors the C128 RESET line for long hold (3s) → switches back to menu (bank 0).